What inspired you to work in the journalist field?

 The internet and social media has changed everything.
 It’s a leveller really because now everyone can get news through their phone.
 It means we have to be ready 24/7 to break a story or move it forward.

-With previous roles at major titles including the New York Post and Harper’s Bazaar, what have been the most important things you have learnt?
+With previous roles at major titles including the New York Post and Harper’s Bazaar to The Sunday Telegraph, what have been the most important things you have learnt?

 In the beginning my biggest learning curve was understanding industry protocol.
 In your twenties you have to earn your stripes and create a transferable skill set.
 There’s no doubt the training makes you a better editor down the track.